Home PFAS Lawsuits AFFF Lawsuit

 When people who filed lawsuits win bellwether trials, defendants are often motivated to agree to a global settlement instead of risking sending more cases to trial, where they may have to make larger payouts.

-The first AFFF personal injury bellwether trial is scheduled for October and will focus on kidney cancer.
+The first AFFF personal injury bellwether trial will focus on kidney cancer.

 How Much Could AFFF Lawsuit Victims Receive?